Rodolfo Castro Player Props: Pirates vs. Brewers

-Rodolfo Castro -- with a slugging percentage of .485 in his past 10 games, including one home run -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Wade Miley on the mound, on June 17 at 4:10 PM ET.
+Rodolfo Castro -- with an on-base percentage of .294 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Freddy Peralta on the mound, on June 18 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Cubs.

 Rodolfo Castro Game Info & Props vs. the Brewers